bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 ![](pricing.png)

-To do this go to the sellacious backend of your site and click on the license information.
+**Step 1:** Now go to the sellacious backend of your site and click on the license information at the bottom of the page.
 A window will open which will show the license information.

 ![](site-key1.png)

-Click on 'Change or Upgrade' and licenses available on sellacious will open.
+**Step 2:** Click on 'Change or Upgrade' and licenses available on sellacious will open.

 ![](site-key2.png)

-Select the license you want to activate, click on it and purchase the license.
-Or, If you purchase any other other license from sellacious.com/pricing , enter your license key on the above screen and activate it.
+**Step 3:** Select the license you want to activate, click on it and purchase the license.
+Or, If you purchase any other other license from sellacious.com/pricing , enter your license key on the below screen and activate it.

 ![](site-key3.png)